-- (2) For an annual report due on May 15, 2014, filer seeks and receives approval for a 30-day extension, making the report due by Saturday, June 14, 2014.
-Because June 14 is a Saturday, the report would be due on Monday, June 16, 2014.
-The 30-day period prior to assessing the late fee is calculated from the due date whether or not that day is a weekend or holiday.
-In this case, it would be calculated from Saturday, June 14, 2014, and the late fee would be imposed if the report is not filed by Monday, July 14, 2014. - (c) The date of filing for purposes of determining whether a public financial disclosure report is filed more than 30 days late will be the date of receipt by the Administrative Office of the U.S. Courts (AO). - (d) The 30-day period prior to imposing a late filing fee is adequate allowance for administrative delays in the receipt of reports.
+- (b) The date of filing for purposes of determining whether a public financial disclosure report is filed more than 30 days late will be the date of receipt by the Administrative Office of the U.S. Courts (AO). - (c) The 30-day period prior to imposing a late filing fee is adequate allowance for administrative delays in the receipt of reports.